haruhisa-enomoto/haruhisa-enomoto.github.io/_pages/fd-applet.md

 ## Support

-If you have any questions or issues, please use the menu's FILES > Send Feedback or report issues option or send an email to `henomoto [at] omu.ac.jp`.
+If you have any questions or issues or feature requests, please use the menu's FILES > Send Feedback or report issues option or send an email to `henomoto [at] omu.ac.jp`.

 ## Changelog